lorencerri/plexidev-starboard-bot/README.md

-## discord-bot-template
+## plexidev-starboard-bot

-A work-in-progress starter template for Discord bots built on [`@sapphiredev/framework`](https://github.com/sapphiredev/framework)
+A simple bot that functions as the starboard for Plexi Development.

 ## Database